Fact Check: Good Credit Score

 About the Author

-Aaron Winston is the Strategy Director of Express Legal Funding.
-As “The Legal Funding Expert,” Aaron has more than ten years of experience in the consumer finance industry.
-Most of which was as a consultant to a top financial advisory firm, managing 400+ million USD in client wealth.
-He is recognized as an expert author and researcher across multiple SEO industries.
+Aaron Winston, PhD, is the Strategy Director of Express Legal Funding.
+Widely recognized as “The Legal Funding Expert,” Aaron Winston brings over a decade of experience in the consumer finance industry, including years as a consultant to a leading financial advisory firm managing more than $400 million in client assets.

-Aaron Winston is the author of A Word For The Wise.
+Aaron Winston is also the author of A Word For The Wise.
 A Warning For The Stupid.
-Canons of Conduct, which is a book in poetry format.
-It consists of 35 unique canons.
-The book was published in 2023.
+Canons of Conduct—a 2023 poetry book of 35 original canons focused on values-driven conduct and strategic thinking.

 Get in Touch